4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 By defining `@host` styles (including rules for `display`, `width` and `height`) the custom element now has a proper width and height. :)

-{% img left /images/blog/stefanjudis/componentProperWidthHeight.png 447 223 'Custom element with proper width and height' 'Custom element with proper width and height' %}
+{% img left /images/blog/stefanjudis/componentProperWidthHeight.png 447 223 'Custom element with proper width and height' 'Custom element with proper width and heightra' %}

 ### Making it configurable using pseudo attributes | part pseudo elements